 - DANGER: The operation of the over-temperature cut-out on a thermostat indicates a possibly dangerous situation.
-If the over-temperature cut-out operates, it must not be reset and the water heater must be serviced by a qualified person. - Do not touch any exposed pipe work or fittings connecting the solar storage tank and the solar collectors, as this may result in a burn injury.
-Very high temperature hot water and in some circumstances high temperature steam can be generated by the solar collectors under certain conditions and this flows through the pipe work from the solar collectors to the solar storage tank.
+If the over-temperature cut-out operates, it must not be reset, and the water heater must be serviced by a qualified person. - Do not remove the closed circuit relief valve as there may be a very high scalding risk present.
+When operating in daylight, the heat exchange circuit will be pressurised and can contain superheated fluid and may contain steam.
+At other times, the circuit may be pressurised and contain high temperature fluid.